 I completed my PhD at the Computational Biology Group (CBG) in October 2010.
 This work represents mainly a pharmacogenetics study of the Swiss HIV cohort data.
 Click here to access to my thesis.

-Since 2013, I am now working at SIB, partly in Vital-IT group and in the Training and Outreach group, where I am involved in scientific collaborations, teaching and coordination of training and outreach activities at SIB.
+Since 2013, I am now working at SIB, partly in Vital-IT group and in the Training group, where I am involved in scientific collaborations, teaching and coordination of training and outreach activities at SIB.

 For additional information, don't hesitate to contact me on Linked In.